Google Pixel 4 XL Just Black (Unlocked) - 64GB

 In our standard video playback test, where we play a 1080p YouTube video on max brightness over Wi-Fi, the Pixel 4 XL lasted 9 hours and 31 minutes.
 That’s respectable, but falls behind competitors like the iPhone 11 Pro, which scored 12 hours and 30 minutes, and the OnePlus 7T Pro, which lasted 12 hours and 19 minutes.

-I’ve hit 20% around midnight on the iPhone 11 Pro Max thanks to its amazing battery life, and I wish Google’s phone could do the same.
+I’ve hit 20% battery around midnight on the iPhone 11 Pro Max.
+I wish Google’s phone could do the same.

 Price, availability, and warranty information

 The MSRP on the Pixel 4 XL is $900, but if you want the smaller Pixel 4, it costs less at $800.
 Both phones have been available from all major U.S. carriers and several retailers since October 24, 2019.

 However, the phones are currently on sale.
 The Pixel 4XL is $600 and the Pixel 4 is $500.
 This doesn’t necessarily make them a better deal than at release because, compared to other phones, they hardware is now a bit out of date.
 Still, the price cut drops these phones into the mid-range market.

 Google offers a standard limited warranty that protects the phone from manufacturing defects one year from the date of purchase.

 Do you want the hottest, the fastest, the newest?
 There’s always something better, and today, the Pixel 4 XL is none of those things.
 That said, it might still be the phone for you.
 When the Pixel 4 XL came out, there was no Android phone I’d rather use than the Pixel 4 XL, because of its helpful, smart software and killer camera.
 The 90Hz screen helps, too.
 But that does mean sacrificing the all-day battery life found on competitors — and being tethered to a portable battery pack.